ErpNetDocs/webclient/wms-worker/pack.md

 ![Product](pictures/pack-product.png)

 There you can:
-* Scan each product you want to pack and specify its Lot, Variant, Serial (if applicable), and Quantity
+* Scan each Product you want to pack and specify its Lot, Variant, Serial (if applicable), and Quantity
 * Click on any of the lines of the content to select it and specify the quantity you want to pack
 * or if you want to pack all of the Location’s contents, you can simply choose the **Select All** option in the buttons menu.